molisoft/plesk_lib/README.md

 ```

 ## Current Issues:
-* Only uses the first server in the db matching your Rails.env
 * Passwords are stored in the clear at the moment

 ## Upcoming Features/Enhancements
 Some new features are slowly on the way, these include:
-* Automatic selection of the best server to provision a new customer to (currently, it will merely pick the first server matching the environment of your current Rails.env)
 * Ability to query Server statistics / performance metrics
 * Password Encryption, with the ability to shake your own salt
 * Shiny Plesk-Look Interfaces